-Last Wednesday, the Santa Monica Democratic Club invited Third District County Supervisor Lindsey Horvath and 51st Assembly District Representative Rick Chavez Zbur to address the club.
-Each elected leader received almost an hour for opening remarks and then take questions from Club leadership.
+Last Wednesday, the Santa Monica Democratic Club invited Third District Supervisor Lindsey Horvath and 51st Assembly District Representative Rick Chavez Zbur to address the club.
+Each elected leader received almost an hour for opening remarks and then took questions from Club leadership.

-The Club has been successful lately with the use of a “hybrid” meeting format, offering in-person meet-ups with a local tablet near the podium recording meeting speakers for Zoom participants, whose Zoom squares could be seen by those attending live.
+The Club has been successful lately with the use of a “hybrid” meeting format, offering in-person meet-ups with a local tablet near the podium recording meeting speakers for Zoom participants.
 All told, Horvath and Zbur addressed nearly 90 local Democrats, split fairly even between formats.

-Zbur followed an exciting hour with Horvath, and the two were very complimentary of one another as Horvath passed the microphone to the freshman Assemblymember.
-He said he really valued their partnership and even bragged a little about Horvath’s role in rental housing.
+Zbur followed an informative hour with Horvath, and the two were very complimentary of one another as Horvath passed the microphone to the freshman Assemblymember.
+He said he valued their partnership and even bragged a little about Horvath’s role in rental housing.

 In his remarks, Zbur – like Horvath – was grateful to the club for its support during his inaugural assembly campaign.
 “This feels like my home Democratic Club, even though I live in the middle of the district, and just want to thank you for really everything you did to help me get elected and everything that you have been doing since then to really help provide input and help me get off the ground running.”

-Zbur talked about the leadership transition taking place and the election of new Assembly Speaker Robert Rivas.
-He then made a bit of news by announcing his selection by Rivas to serve as the new Democratic Caucus Chair, putting him firmly in Assembly Majority Leadership.
+He then made a bit of news by announcing his selection by new Assembly Speaker Robert Rivas to serve as the new Democratic Caucus Chair, putting him firmly in Assembly Majority Leadership.

 Then Zbur went further into housing and homelessness.
 “A couple of weeks ago, when the new homeless count came out, and we saw that we’re sort of losing ground, I frankly wasn’t all that surprised by it.
 Because if you think about it, this is a period of time where we basically have a lot of the rent eviction moratoriums ending, people are living in rental housing with big amounts of built-up rent that they owe, and really, very limited amounts of support to sort of help people dig themselves out of these things.
 And I know many people that I am close to who lost their jobs weren’t paying their rent, got some amount of assistance, but really don’t have big nest eggs.
 And now landlords are basically causing them to sort of pay up and a lot of them are feeling a lot of stress that they don’t have any other circumstances.”